Back to the blog

 Anti-aging serums in Grail

-Avoid using vitamin C and retinol at the same time, especially if both are in active forms.
-You can use them on the same day, but in separate routines (e.g. vitamin C in the morning, retinol at night).
+Avoid using vitamin C and retinol together, especially if both are present in active forms.
+They can be used on the same day, but at different times.

-As an antioxidant, vitamin C helps prevent sun-related damage — so it's especially recommended for your morning routine.
-Always follow it with sunscreen.
+As an antioxidant, vitamin C helps prevent sun-related damage, so it is especially recommended in a morning routine.
+Always follow with sunscreen.

 3. Watch for oxidation

-If you've never used vitamin C before, start with a lower concentration (5–10%) two or three times a week, and ramp up gradually.
+If you have not used vitamin C before, start with a lower concentration such as 5-10%, two or three times a week, then gradually increase.

 Sunscreens in Grail

-Grail helps you identify which form of vitamin C is in a given product, where it sits on the INCI list, and how it interacts with the other ingredients in your routine.
-That way you know what to expect from a serum or cream — and skip the products that won't work for you.
+Grail helps you recognize which vitamin C derivative is in a product, where it appears on the INCI list, and how it relates to other ingredients in your routine.
+This gives you a clearer idea of what to expect from a serum or cream and helps you avoid unnecessary purchases.